Learning Interpretable Models Using Uncertainty Oracles: Appendix

 \item \textbf{Entropy}: this is the standard Shannon entropy measure calculated over class prediction confidences:

 \end{enumerate}

-We use the \emph{margin} uncertainty metric in our work.
 We do not use the \emph{least confident} metric since it completely ignores confidence distribution across labels.
 While \emph{entropy} is quite popular, and does take into account the confidence distribution, we do not use it since it reaches its maximum for only points for which the classifier must be equally ambiguous about \emph{all} labels; for datasets with many labels (one of our experiments uses a dataset with $26$ labels - see Table \ref{tab:datasets}) we may never reach this maximum.
-Also we want to highly penalize points with even \emph{two} likely labels, something that the margin uncertainty allows.

-There is no best uncertainty metric in general, and the choice is usually application specific \cite{settles2009active}.

 Fig \ref{fig:uncertainty_types} visually shows what uncertainty values look like for the different metrics.
 Panel (a) displays a dataset with 4 labels.
 A probabilistic \emph{linear Support Vector Machine (SVM)} is learned on this, and uncertainty scores corresponding to the metrics ``margin'', ``least confident'' and ``entropy'' are visualized in panels (b), (c) and (d) respectively.
 Darker shades of gray correspond to high uncertainty.
 Observe that only the ``margin'' metric in panel (b) achieves scores close to $1$ at the two-label boundaries.